-The INDIVIDUAL call facility shall permit either the MANUAL entry of a MMSI or the selection of a station from the DIRECTORY list.
+The INDIVIDUAL call facility shall permit either the manual entry of a MMSI or the selection of a station from the directory list.
 If the called station is a coast station (i.e. MMSI commencing 00) no further information shall be requested from the operator.
 If the called station is a ship station the equipment shall request input of a channel number.
-The equipment shall assist the operator by suggesting a suitable inter-ship channel as defined in appendix 18 of the Radio Regulations [1] (see also annex B).
+The equipment shall assist the operator by suggesting a suitable inter-ship channel or frequency as defined in appendix 18 of the Radio Regulations [1] (see also annex B).

-5.2.3 ALL SHIPS calls
+5.2.3 GEOGRAPHIC area calls

-It shall be possible to transmit ALL SHIPS calls by means of deliberate actions, such as two levels of menu instructions.
+It shall be possible to transmit GEOGRAPHIC calls by means of deliberate actions, such as two levels of menu instructions.

-The operator shall be able to select either Urgency or Safety category and the equipment shall propose the default subsequent working channel of 16 (the operator shall have the option to change the working channel).
+The operator shall be able to select either Urgency or Safety category and the equipment shall propose the default working frequency of [2 182] kHz for MF equipment or 8 291 kHz for HF equipment (the operator shall have the option to change the frequency).